LocationMind/GeoDataCompare/Documentation/dev-doc.md

 After completing the data download and integration process into the database, modifications to two files will be necessary:

-- [main.py](#mainpy-file): For integrating data into the database automatically from bounding boxes.
+- [data_integration.py](#data_integrationpy-file): For integrating data into the database automatically from bounding boxes.

-- [graph_analysis.py](#graph_analysispy-file): For calculating criteria on the different layers.
+- [quality.py and quality_assessment.py](#qualitypy-and-quality_assessmentpy-file): For calculating criteria on the different layers.

 The process for adding a new area to the bounding box file is explained in the [user documentation](user-doc.md#adding-areas).

-#### `main.py` File
+#### `data_integration.py` File

-The new Python script created to download data should only provide functions to be used in the [main.py](../Python/Assessment/main.py) file.
+The new Python script created to download data should only provide functions to be used in the [data_integration.py](../Python/Assessment/data_integration.py) file.
 Ideally, three functions should be created in the new Python script:

 - `createGraphFromBbox`: For creating edge with cost and node layers from a specific bounding box.